hyelimkang13/BIO265/README.md

 We then applied Leiden clustering at multiple resolutions, ultimately identifying 20 distinct cell clusters.
 Differential gene expression analysis (using the Wilcoxon rank-sum test) allowed us to pinpoint highly expressed genes specific to each cluster.
 By mapping these marker genes to known human homologs and comparing them with established cell-type markers, we annotated most clusters, with validation via dot plots confirming distinct expression patterns.

-Finally, gene enrichment analysis was performed using human homolog annotations to reveal expression patterns for neurotransmitter-related and sensory-related genes, uncovering several interesting trends.
+Finally, gene enrichment analysis was performed using human homolog annotations to reveal expression patterns for neurotransmitter-related and sensory-related genes, uncovering several interesting results.
 Our findings provide a novel reference dataset for the adult octopus brain, highlighting both similarities and differences between octopus and mammalian brain features, and contribute to a broader understanding of cephalopod neuroscience and evolution.

 ### **`Data`**
 Due to GitHub’s size limitations, we couldn’t include all the files used in this project.
 Instead, we have provided brief explanations for each data file below: